-- 24. A person will cease to be a member of the superannuation fund if any of the following happen: - the Trustee determines that there is no further \benefit entitlement payable to the member from the fund: - the member dies; - the Trustee notifies the member that the member is no longer a member of the fund; or - the member otherwise becomes ineligible to be a member under superannuation law.
+- 24. A person will cease to be a member of the superannuation fund if any of the following happen: - the Trustee determines that there is no further benefit entitlement payable to the member from the fund: - the member dies; - the Trustee notifies the member that the member is no longer a member of the fund; - the member becomes ineligible as Trustee or director of corporate Trustee; or - the member otherwise becomes ineligible to be a member under superannuation law.